 Learning Design Consultant

 Connie Malamed Consulting

-Connie Malamed is a learning experience design consultant and publisher of The eLearning Coach website and podcast.
-Connie is an author, international speaker, and workshop facilitator in the fields of learning experience design, design thinking, and visual communication.
-She has helped nonprofit, government, and corporate clients improve performance by creating meaningful learning experiences for more than 20 years.
+Connie Malamed is a learning experience design consultant; publisher of The eLearning Coach website and podcast; and founder of the Mastering Instructional Design membership community.
+She is an author, international speaker, and workshop facilitator in the fields of learning experience design, Design Thinking, and visual communication.
+Connie has helped non-profit, government, and corporate clients improve performance by creating meaningful learning experiences for more than 20 years.
 She is the author of Visual Design Solutions and Visual Language for Designers.
-Connie has degrees in art education and instructional design.
-She was recently honored with the Guild Master 2018 award for contributions to the learning technologies community.
+In 2018, she was honored with the Guild Master award for contributions to the learning technologies community.

 Executive Vice President, Executive Director